 - Culver City, CA,

-I don't think this one requires any miracle ingredients, Ms. Williams.
+A. I don't think this one requires any miracle ingredients, Linda.
 I'd just get the rust and loose paint off with a wire brush, wipe off whatever is left with a rag or tack cloth, and see what the hardware store has in the line of brush-on paints for outdoor furniture.
 But you can apply rust converter before the paint if you wish.
 Good luck.

 - Boston Ma

-I am a painting contractor and one of my customers has this 8 piece set of wrought furniture.
+Q. I am a painting contractor and one of my customers has this 8-piece set of wrought furniture.
 He asked me if I can refinish it.
-I of coarse told him that I could.
+I, of course, told him that I could.
 The furniture is rusty on some spots and more rusty on other spots.
 It has some flower designs on the back of the chairs.